New 'momentum' for EU tax haven sanctions

 If you already have an account click here to login.

-Going into Tuesday's meeting, French finance chief Bruno Le Maire said he was "fully determined to reinforce the means to fight tax evasion".
+Going into Tuesday's meeting, French finance chief Bruno Le Maire said: "We need to take concrete steps to improve the situation".

-He said the EU needed more transparency on the fixers and middlemen who created tax avoidance schemes.

-"States have to stick to their commitments.
-If they don't stick to their commitments we have to put [on] sanctions", he said, referring to proposals to ban blacklisted tax havens from getting World Bank or International Monetary Fund aid.
+He said EU-designated tax havens should be banned from getting World Bank or International Monetary Fund aid.

+"We need sanctions and we have to implement the sanctions.
+We cannot accept tax evasion any longer", the minister noted.

+He added that the EU needed more "transparency" on the middlemen who created aggressive tax schemes and that EU members needed to "share information" on their tax regimes.

-His Belgian counterpart, Johan Van Overtveldt, also said it was "necessary to sanction countries".
+His Belgian counterpart, Johan Van Overtveldt, also said it was "necessary to sanction [blacklisted] countries".

 Valdis Dombrovskis, the commissioner for the euro, backed the idea.